othegagan/ecommerce_assignment/README.md

 `Faker.js`: Used to generate radom categories of data.

-`Postgres DB`: RDBMS for data storage., hosted on hosted on https://neon.tech/
+`Postgres DB`: RDBMS for data storage., hosted on https://neon.tech/

 `Prisma`: ORM for database interaction.